tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 which is a perfect fit for the memory management strategy used in TigerBeetle.
 Cross compilation that works and direct (glibc-less) bindings to the kernel help keep dependency count down.

-Most importantly, this all is possible using very little language machinery.
-Zig lends itself very well to low-abstraction first-order code that does the work directly, which makes it easy to author and debug performance-minded code.
+Most importantly, this all is possible using very frugal language machinery.
+Zig lends itself very well to low-abstraction first-order code that does the work directly, which makes it easy to author and debug performance-oriented code.

 ### Determinism